shenlin192/My-little-technique/Dashboard documentation.md

 ```

 ### Container
-This is how a container looks like.
-It's just a component that connected with the Redux store.
+A component connected with the Redux store is a container.
+In this documentation, the word component is used to indicate both component and container.

 ```javascript
 class App extends Component {